What is Composting?

-All residents of the Township are permitted to haul materials to the Mill Road Leaf Site for disposal.
+All residents of the Township are permitted to haul materials to the Mill Road Leaf Site for disposal, when open.
 Proof of address (driver's license, etc.) is required.

 Branches / brush / stick requirements - maximum diameter six (6) inches, maximum length twelve (12) feet, minimum length four (4) feet.